ITTcs/turtlebot3_simulations/README.md

 In the folder `scripts` are Python programs that we use to create the `model.sdf` file of the circuits.
 You can modify the parameters to create other circuits with diferent sizes but with the same structure.

-These resouces are part of a master's thesis where we use the Python [fuzzylab](https://github.com/ITTcs/fuzzylab) library to create fuzzy logic controlers with the implementation of deep reinforcement learning algorithhms.
+These resouces are part of a master's thesis where we use the Python [fuzzylab](https://github.com/ITTcs/fuzzylab) library to create fuzzy logic controlers with the implementation of deep reinforcement learning algorithms.

-To use these resources, you first need setup your PC following these tutorials:
+To use these resources, you first need to setup your PC following these tutorials:

 1. [Install Gazebo using Ubuntu packages](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install)

 2. [PC Setup](http://emanual.robotis.com/docs/en/platform/turtlebot3/pc_setup/)

 3. [Simulation](http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/)

+You can apply deep reinforcement learning algorithms in the robot navigation training from [OpenAI Baselines](https://github.com/openai/baselines) and [Stable Baselines](https://github.com/hill-a/stable-baselines) to these environments with the library [gym-turtlebot3](https://github.com/ITTcs/gym-turtlebot3).
+Check the examples of the library.

 ## Gazebo stages